 When we think about the Internet, we usually tend to regard it as a relatively new occurrence, a phenomenon of the present.
 However, we tend to forget that the Internet has been around for quite some time; a couple of decades, to put it more plainly.
 Although this piece of online history is significantly shorter than the time humans spent without modern computer technology, we can still observe in it some trends that marked a time that has passed.
 There was almost no person who, some twelve years ago, didn’t play World of Warcraft.
 Nearly twenty years ago, RuneScape came out, and so did Anarchy online, all very popular games in their time.
 They were eventually replaced by other games of the same genre.
 However, in the past five years, there were not many MMORPG games neither released nor very much played among the gaming public.
+In the meantime, other types of online gaming have become more and more popular; for example, online casinos have become very widespread, and people everywhere are gambling with the Ruby Fortune Bonus.
 This, of course, begs the question: has the time of MMORPG passed?

 What are MMORPG?